 Mulato chili peppers are said to add a smoky flavor that has hints of black licorice to mole and other sauces.
-The dark chocolate to black colored fruits grow about 4-6 inches (10-15 cm.) long and are thicker or fatter than other chili peppers.
+The dark chocolate to black colored fruits grow about 4 to 6 inches (10-15 cm.) long and are thicker or fatter than other chili peppers.
 The longer fruits are allowed to mature on the plant, the hotter the pepper will be.
 For mole sauce, mulato chili peppers are allowed to slightly over ripen on the plant.
-They are then roasted, de-seeded, peeled and puréed.
+They are then roasted, de-seeded, peeled, and puréed.

 How to Grow Mulato Pepper Plants

 Mulato chili peppers are heirloom peppers that can be grown in containers or gardens just like any peppers.
 However, they are a rare find in garden centers, so most growers will need to order seeds.